-Priority 4 Personal Development, Behaviour and Attendance for the whole School is at least 95.46%.
+Priority 4 Personal Development, Behaviour and Attendance for the whole School is at 96.2%.
+Welfare:

-Ensure the behaviour of learners is of the highest good relationships are throughout the pupils' high attendance, and excellent relationships the good progress and attainment of all pupils. between all members of the School community, Ensure that children have an outstanding Feedback from pupils, parents and carers confirms that understanding of how to keep healthy and safe.
+Ensure the behaviour of learners is of the highest good pupils' high attendance, and excellent relationships the good progress and attainment of all pupils. between all members of the School community.
+Ensure that children have an outstanding Feedback from pupils, parents and carers confirms that understanding of how to keep healthy and safe.

-Stakeholders identify how well children behave and how standard, including in the way this is reflected in community.
+Stakeholders identify how well children behave and how are throughout the School relationships standard, including in the way this is reflected in community.
 Good behaviour for learning is reflected in pupils are clear about how to stay healthy and safe.

-The School achieved healthy School bronze award and is progressing through silver and gold.
+The School achieved Healthy School Bronze and Silver awards and is progressing through gold.

 Pupils' behaviour is good and this is reinforced through both positive acknowledgement of good behaviour and clear sanctions for inappropriate behaviour.
-Lessons are rarely interrupted by inappropriate behaviour or poor attitudes.

-Positive attitudes are taught well, especially through assemblies, where the School's values are sensitively. but uncompromisingly, promoted.
+Positive attitudes are taught well, especially through assemblies, where the School's values are sensitively, but uncompromisingly, promoted.